 Vermilion’s objective is to deliver timely, actionable, and unique technical research to professional investors through the application of our various technical indicators.
 Our research strategists seek to highlight securities which we believe are at major inflection points, based on various technical indicators, and offer asymmetric risk/return profiles.
-We believe our research methodology, which is not limited by industry sector or market capitalization, will enable the firm to deliver superior investment recommendations.
+We believe our proprietary research methodology, which is not limited by industry sector or market capitalization, will enable the firm to deliver superior investment recommendations.

 Our process begins by organizing more than 5,500 stocks into sectors, then into industry groups.
 We then apply technical analysis tools to identify developing price trends.
 Once attractive trends are identified within a selected group or groups, we screen for individual stocks which we believe offer the best risk/reward profile.
 We also acknowledge the fundamental factors which impact various sectors, groups or individual stocks.
 Finally, we provide a historical perspective that often reveals, through our long-term charts, how price patterns often repeat themselves over time.